Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 image: "../assets/images/SARS_spike_proteins.jpg"
 ---

-## Experiments determine the structure of the SARS-CoV-2 spike protein

-While some scientists were working to predict the structure of the SARS-CoV-2 spike protein from sequence data, others were working on verifying the structure of this protein experimentally.
-On February 25, 2020, researchers from the Seattle Structural Genomics Center for Infectious Disease uploaded to the PDB the result of a cryo-EM experiment for the SARS-CoV-2 spike protein, which became entry <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx</a>.

-**Note:** If you would like to explore the structure of the SARS-CoV-2 spike protein, check out the 3-D protein viewer at <a href="http://www.rcsb.org/3d-view/6VXX/1" target="_blank">http://www.rcsb.org/3d-view/6VXX/1</a>.
-{: .notice--info}

 In this lesson, we will compare the results of the SARS-CoV-2 spike protein prediction from the previous lesson against each other and against the protein's empirically validated structure.
 To do so, we need a method of comparing two structures.

 ## Comparing two shapes with the Kabsch algorithm

-Ultimately, comparing protein structures is intrinsically similar to comparing two shapes, such as those shown in the figure below.
+Comparing two protein structures is intrinsically similar to comparing two shapes, such as those shown in the figure below.

 **STOP:** Consider the two shapes in the figure below.
 How similar are they?
 {: .notice--primary}